-Nikon 16mm f/2.8D has a field of view of 180° diagonally on a full-frame camera, with the image filling the entire frame without any black corners.
-It has autofocus that works with Nikon’s current FX cameras (see below).
+The Nikon 16mm f/2.8D has a field of view of 180° diagonally on a full-frame camera, with the image filling the entire frame without any black corners.
+It has an autofocus that works with Nikon’s current FX cameras (see below).
 And it’s a prime lens, meaning there’s no zoom.

 So far as DSLR lenses go, this is a tiny lens.
-It weighs just over 10oz and is only 2.5 in long.
+It weighs just over 10oz and is only 2.5 in length.
 Here it is side-by-side with some other Nikon lenses.
 From left to right: Nikon 50mm F/1.4G, Nikon 16mm f/2.8D, and Nikon 35mm f/1.4G.

-The lens comes with a lens cover a rear lens cap, and four filters.
+The lens comes with a lens cover, a rear lens cap, and four filters.

-The lens has been in production for a long while now–since 1993–and works as well on the current generation of digital SLRS like the Nikon D750, Nikon D810, and Nikon D4 as it did on film cameras.
+The lens has been in production for a long while now–since 1993–and works as well on the current generation of digital SLRs like the Nikon D750, Nikon D810, and Nikon D4 as it did on film cameras.